Rom (Star Trek): Overview

 His first wife, Prinadora, bore his son Nog.
 She stayed behind on Ferenginar when Rom first came to Deep Space Nine, but the marriage was later dissolved after she and her father stole the bulk of his profits.
 Rom eventually married Leeta, a Bajoran Dabo girl employed at Quark's bar, after a period of doubt about her love after having been burned in his first marriage.

-When Grand Nagus Zek became less greedy after coming into contact with the Bajoran prophets, he founded the Ferengi Benevolent Association and appointed Rom chairman ("Prophet Motive").
-Acting atypically, Rom took advantage of the opportunity and embezzled money from the charity.
+When Grand Nagus Zek becomes less greedy after coming into contact with the Bajoran prophets, he founds the Ferengi Benevolent Association and appoints Rom chairman ("Prophet Motive").
+Acting atypically, Rom takes advantage of the opportunity and embezzles money from the charity.

-Throughout his seven years on DS9, Rom underwent great personal growth as a colleague, parent, and in nearly every other aspect of his life and career.
-He also proved valuable, on several occasions, in helping his people deal with important issues facing their society.
+Throughout his seven years on DS9, Rom undergoes great personal growth as a colleague, parent and in nearly every other aspect of his life and career.
+He also proves valuable, on several occasions, in helping his people deal with important issues facing their society.
 Not the least through the influence of his Starfleet neighbours, Rom becomes a more thoughtful and caring individual.
-In 2375, to the shock of everyone, including Rom himself, Zek appointed Rom to succeed him as Grand Nagus, becoming the new leader of the Ferengi and their economy.
+In 2375, to the shock of everyone, including Rom himself, Zek appoints Rom to succeed him as Grand Nagus, becoming the new leader of the Ferengi and their economy.
 Rom's political affiliations are frequently hinted as being left-wing and more liberal than those of his brother.
-In the episode "Bar Association" he forms a union of the bar staff at Quark's bar and quotes Karl Marx ("Workers of the world, unite!
+In the episode "Bar Association", he forms a union of the bar staff at Quark's bar and quotes Karl Marx ("Workers of the world, unite!
 You have nothing to lose but your chains!") as well as demonstrating admiration for Miles O'Brien's ancestor, Sean Aloysius O'Brien, a union leader.

 Quark, Rom and Nog do not understand or speak English/Federation Standard, but rather rely on Universal Translators implanted near their ears ("Little Green Men").